AdobeDocs/commerce-marketplace/src/pages/guides/sellers/index.md

 ![Create an extension](_images/assets/new-extension.png)

-## Create an app or extension
+## Create an extension

-Review steps in the app or extension building process and learn about technical and marketing guidelines for selling extensions on the Commerce Marketplace.
+Review steps in the app or extension building process and learn about technical and marketing guidelines for selling products on the Commerce Marketplace.

 [Learn more](extension-create.md)